Faculty of Arts

 Finding your own PACE placement

 Finding your own PACE activity can be a rewarding and valuable experience.
-For tips on finding and securing an activity please see the PACE how do I start page.
+For tips on finding your own activity please login to the PACEWISE ilearn unit.
 The Arts PACE team are also on-hand to offer advice and assistance.

 Several websites promote opportunities suitable for credit in an Arts PACE unit.
 In the past students have found the following websites beneficial, but this is by no means an exhaustive list: